gvwilson/thirdbit/src/fiction/cloudherd/index.md

 from the steps of the trading hall.
 "Never give your opponent a chance for one last blow."

 "Yes, honored," Thokmay said, panting slightly.
-"I forgot."
 The other soldier handed his sword back to him.

 Thokmay and the woman brought their swords up,